xrigau/poor-mans-iot-led-strip/README.md

 # poor-mans-iot-led-strip

+What do you do when you want to have an IoT LED strip but most of the world is in lockdown?
+You find spare hardware and DYI.

+I present you the Poor man's IoT LED strip.
+Use it as an ambient light or whatever you want, really.

 ## Overview

 This is a quick and dirty implementation of a remote-controlled LED strip, using:
- * Puck.js as a BLE button to toggle between LED effects.
+ * Puck.js as a BLE button to toggle between LED effects (other Espruino devices may also work).
  * Raspberry Pi Zero W as the receiver of the commands.
 The RPi runs the hyperion (ambilight software) to control the LED strip.
  * WS2801 LED strip connected to the Rpi Zero W to display the effects.